-Mark was born in Chorley, Lancashire and trained at Runshaw College. he won the Roux Scholarship, the premier competition for chefs in the UK in 2011.
-He also worked at El Celler de Can Roca, Girona, a 3 Michelin Star Restaurant owned by the Roca Brothers, twice voted the world’s best restaurant.
-He was previously Executive Chef of 2 Michelin Star L’Enclume in Cumbria.
+Mark was born in Chorley, Lancashire and trained at Runshaw College.
+He won the Roux Scholarship, the premier competition for chefs in the UK, in 2011.
+He also worked at El Celler de Can Roca, Girona, a 3 Michelin Star Restaurant owned by the Roca Brothers, twice voted the World’s Best Restaurant.
+Mark was previously Executive Chef of 2 Michelin Star L’Enclume in Cumbria.

-Mark’s menus showcase his own style of modern British cuisine, wherever possible using produce grown on the 5 acre Moor Hall site or from local suppliers, and reflecting the broad culinary experience he has garnered over the last 20 years
+Mark’s menus showcase his own style of modern British cuisine, wherever possible using produce grown on the five-acre Moor Hall site or from local suppliers, and reflecting the broad culinary experience he has garnered over the last 20 years.

 The Local Area